 - Administrative Resolution: Once the Standards Educator has had the opportunity to hear from or meet with all relevant parties involved in the incident, they will determine: which parties are responsible, each party’s level of responsibility, and the appropriate sanctions.

-- Appeal: For matters that have been resolved formally (i.e. via Administrative Resolution), students have the option to submit an appeal to the Dean of Students.
+- Appeal: For matters that have been resolved formally (i.e. via Administrative Resolution), students have the option to submit an appeal to the Office of Student and Community Life.
 Information on how to appeal will appear in the Outcome letter.